alexdones24/TaxCalculator/README.md

  # TaxCalculator
 ### By Alexandra Dones

----
-#### Acknowledgments
-This project was completed as part of the university course *Introduction to Computers and Basic Programming* under the guidance of Dr. Celly.
 _____________________________
 To use this Windows Form Application, You just need to type your Income on the **Income text box** and your Tax Rate on percentage (%) on the **Tax Rate text box**.